 October 2016 Veterans Disability Benefits Statistics: Claims Backlog Status

-Backlogged claims indicate any application that’s been pending a determination decision from the VA for over 125 days.
+Backlogged claims indicate any application pending a determination decision from the VA for more than 125 days.
 As of October 1st, there were 71,240 claims still waiting in the backlog.
 That’s a massive reduction in October 2016 veterans disability benefits claims still in backlog status compared with previous months!
 In fact, it means that the VA cleared more than double the number of claims from the backlog in October as September and August’s backlog additions combined.

 - As of October 1, 2016: 71,240